 In any case, it helped us break up the road fatigue since we had driven quite a distance to even get here from Franz Josef Glacier with still a ways more to even get to Queenstown.

 The scramble that Julie and I went on only took a couple of minutes so for all intents and purposes, it was practically roadside.

-Depot Creek Falls resides in Mt Aspiring National Park in the Otago region.
+Depot Creek Falls resides in Mt Aspiring National Park near Haast in the Otago region of South Island, New Zealand.
 It is administered under the jurisdiction of the Department of Conservation.
 For information or inquiries about the area as well as current conditions, visit their website.

 If you happen to continue east and drive to Orman Falls (a roadside waterfall right besides SH6 without any formal pullouts so it’s hard to photograph), you went too far east.

 For context, Fox Glacier was about 23km (30 minutes drive) south of Franz Josef, 196km (2.5 hours drive) south of Greymouth, and 402km (about 5.5km west of Christchurch).
 Coming from the other direction, Haast Pass was about 2 hours drive (147km) north of Queenstown along SH6.